-Possession and Use of Personal Telecommunications Devices, Including Cell Phones, and Other Electronic Devices unless they are being used for approved instructional purposes.
-[For graphing calculator applications on computing devices, see Textbooks, Electronic Textbooks, Technological Equipment, and Other Instructional Materials on page 98.]
+Possession and Use of Personal Telecommunications Devices, Including Cell Phones, and Other Electronic Devices

+The district permits students to possess personal cell phones for safety purposes; however, these devices must remain turned off during the instructional day, including during all testing, unless they are being used for approved instructional purposes.
+[For graphing calculator applications on computing devices, see Textbooks, Electronic Textbooks, Technological Equipment, and Other Instructional Materials on page 98 for graphing calculator applications on computing devices.]